viamrobotics/docs/docs/getting-started/installation.md

 Then select the entry titled `Raspberry Pi OS Lite (64-bit)`.
 ![select-other-rpi](../tutorials/img/select-other-rpi.png)

 You should be brought back to the initial launch screen.
 To make your Raspberry Pi easier to access, Viam recommends configuring hostname, ssh credentials, and wifi.
-Click the gear-shaped settings icon in the lower right to bring up the Advanced options menu (NB: if you are using a non-raspberry pi OS, altering the Advanced options will cause the initial bootup to fail):
+Click the gear-shaped settings icon in the lower right to bring up the Advanced options menu (NB: if you are using a non-Raspberry Pi OS, altering the Advanced options will cause the initial bootup to fail):
 ![imager-set-hostname](../tutorials/img/imager-set-hostname.png)

-Check `Set hostname` and enter the name you would like to access the pi by in that field.
+Check `Set hostname` and enter the name you would like to access the Pi by in that field.
 Remember the name you choose as you will need to make use of it later.
 I’ve chosen "hazal-pi".

 There are two ways you can secure your Raspberry Pi: You can either use an SSH key or password authentication.